Opposition to United States involvement in the Vietnam War: Government reactions

+Throughout the Vietnam War, presidents of the United States included John F Kennedy, Lyndon B Johnson, and ended with Richard Nixon.
+President Johnson felt compelled to defend the South Vietnamese government against North Vietnam and the Viet Cong.
+Johnson and many of his advisors also feared a communist takeover in the region as part of the larger context of the United States’ Cold War with the Soviet Union.
+However, as a result of such involvement in the war, US citizens began to protest the war.

-The growing anti-war movement alarmed many in the U.S. government.
-On August 16, 1966, the House Un-American Activities Committee (HUAC) began investigations of Americans who were suspected of aiding the NLF, with the intent to introduce legislation making these activities illegal.
-Anti-war demonstrators disrupted the meeting and 50 were arrested.
+The growing anti-war movement alarmed many in the US government.
+On August 16, 1966, the House Un-American Activities Committee (HUAC) began investigations of Americans who were suspected of aiding the National Front for the Liberation of Vietnam.
+They intended to introduce legislation making these activities illegal.
+Anti-war demonstrators disrupted the meeting, with 50 individuals being arrested.

+An alternate example would be the Pentagon Riot of 1967.
+During this riot, a crowd of some 35 thousand individuals took to the US Pentagon, with some scaling the walls and forcing their way inside the Pentagon.
+Troops attempted to ease the riot and the Deputy Marshals made 682 arrests with 47 individuals being injured during the incident.
+In 1970, Moving into the Nixon administration, protestors crowded around the Washington Monument in protest of the war, and Nixon drove down there to attempt to speak with them and listen to their views.
+Another incident occurred in 1971 when thousands of protestors took to the streets in Washington D.C. and built temporary barricades to halt traffic.
+As a result, the Nixon administration sent a police force and arrested about 7 thousand protestors.
+This however, did not stop the anti-war movement, and protests continued into January 1973 until the end of US involvement in Vietnam.

 Shifting opinion

-In February 1967, The New York Review of Books published "The Responsibility of Intellectuals", an essay by Noam Chomsky, one of the leading intellectual opponents of the war.
-In the essay Chomsky argued that much responsibility for the war lay with liberal intellectuals and technical experts who were providing what he saw as pseudoscientific justification for the policies of the U.S. government.
-The Time Inc magazines Time and Life maintained a very pro-war editorial stance until October 1967, when in a volte-face, the editor-in-chief, Hedley Donovan, came out against the war.
+In February 1967, The New York Review of Books published "The Responsibility of Intellectuals," an essay by Noam Chomsky, a leading intellectual opponent of the war.
+In the essay, Chomsky argued that much responsibility for the war lay with liberal intellectuals and technical experts who were providing, what he saw as, pseudo scientific justification for the policies of the US government.
+The Time Inc. magazines Time and Life maintained a very pro-war editorial stance until October 1967, when the editor-in-chief Hedley Donovan came out against the war.
 Donovan wrote in an editorial in Life that the United States had gone into Vietnam for "honorable and sensible purposes", but the war had turned out to be "harder, longer, more complicated" than expected.
-Donovan ended his editorial by writing the war was "not worth winning", as South Vietnam was "not absolutely imperative" to maintain American interests in Asia, which made it impossible "to ask young Americans to die for".
+Donovan ended his editorial by writing that the war was "not worth winning," as South Vietnam was "not absolutely imperative" to maintain American interests in Asia, which made it impossible "to ask young Americans to die for."